oomlout/oomlout_oomp_builder/navigation/hardware/bearing/5200_series/5201_size/12_mm_id_32_mm_od_15.8_mm_depth/part/readme.md

-# Hardware Bearing 5200 Series 5201 Size 12 mm Id 32 mm Od 15.8 mm Depth
+# Hardware Bearing 5200 Series 5201 Size 12 mm ID 32 mm OD 15.8 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base